mhimasree11/mhimasree11/README.md

 ## Work Experience

-- My most recent professional experience is in leading and writing code in the CRM domain while solving for efficient and reliable cmmunication between various stakeholders of a supplychain.
+- My most recent professional experience is in leading and writing code in the CRM domain while solving for efficient and reliable communication between various stakeholders of a supplychain.
 Here : https://www.zotok.ai
 - I love working at startups!
 I have previously worked in early and growth stage startups in the domains of e-commerce and social media.